MSTecs/Azure-DevDays/Module 3/Lab-3.md

 2. When the **EXTERNAL-IP** address changes from pending to an actual public IP address, use ``CTRL+C`` to stop the **kubectl** watch process

-3. Open a new tab on you browser, enter your external-IP, and you'll see your service running
+3. Open a new tab on your browser, enter your external-IP, and you'll see your service running

 ![](images/15.png)
 **note** your application is now online